ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 11. In the **All Users** window, in the left-hand pane under the **Manage** section, select **Properties.**
 12. In the **All Users | Properties** window, select **Edit** that appears next to **Device limit**.
 13. In the **Edit restriction** window, select the **Device limit** field, in the drop-down menu select **3**, and then select **Review + save.** Review your change and then select **Save.**
-14. Leave the Azure portal and all other tabs open in your browser for the next task.
+14. Leave all browser tabs open for the next task.

 ### Task 8: Review device configuration profiles